Query of Web Services¶

 If the web service is not deployed, the query will fail with the message: The resource is not available.

 Data Catalog needs to convert the query into a URL that points to the web service.
-To check the URL, click the WS URL button in the toolbar.
+To check the URL, click the Web Service URL button in the toolbar.
 A notification with the URL will appear.
-Note that if the web service is not deployed, the WS URL button will be disabled.
+Note that if the web service is not deployed, the Web Service URL button will be disabled.

 For a binary value to be downloadable, the underlying view of the current resource must have a primary key defined.

 To create a REST web service in Virtual DataPort, you add the views you want to publish.
 If there are associations between these views, the web service will automatically add them.